Wellbeing and the path to financial fitness

 Get your wellbeing in check with health insurance

-It’s easy to make a claim on your health insurance – you can do it through MyAviva, over the phone, or online.
+And if you need to make a claim, you can do it through MyAviva, over the phone, or online.

-If we confirm that your claim meets the terms of your policy, we'll step up and pay for the treatment directly, so you don't have to worry about the fees.
+We'll confirm if your claim meets the terms of your policy, and pay for treatment directly if it does - so you don't have to worry about the fees.